zer2/Fantasy-Basketball--in-progress-/readme.md

 \frac{1}{2}\left[9 + \frac{2}{\sqrt{23 \pi}} * \sum_c Z_{p,c} \right]
 $$

 It is clear that the expected number of category victories is directly proportional to the sum of the unchosen player's Z-scores.
-This tells us that under the aforementioned assumptions, the higher a player's total Z-score is, the better they are for Rotisserie
+This tells us that under the aforementioned assumptions, the higher a player's total Z-score is, the better they are for *Rotisserie*

 ## 3. Modifying assumptions for Head-to-Head

-Head-to-head also requires a simplified objective, which is winning as many categories as possible in an arbitrary matchup against an unknown opponent.
-This is quite similar to the setup for *Rotisserie*, with one key difference: it cannot be assumed beforehand that players will perform at their season-term means, since head-to-head is truly weekly and not aggregated actross an entire season.
+Head-to-head also requires a simplified problem statement, which is:  **Team one has $N-1$ players randomly selected from a pool of players, and team two has $N$ players chosen randomly from the same pool.
+Which final player should team one choose to optimize the expected value of categories won against team two in a weekly matchup**?
+This is quite similar to the setup for *Rotisserie*, with one key difference: it is not assumed beforehand that players will perform at their season-term means, since head-to-head matchups are weekly and not aggregated actross an entire season.
 Weekly performances must be randomly sampled, in addition to players.

-Below, see how metrics for blocks change when we do that kind of sampling
+Below, see how metrics for blocks change when sampled in this way

 https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/ab41db2a-99f2-45b1-8c05-d755c014b30f